 Several fisheries completely collapsed after social distance rules went into force.
 Such new restrictions on fishing activities expose an ongoing tendency to minimize the contribution of fish to food systems (Béné et al., 2015).
-The size of their vessels or the difficulties of conducting business in close quarters in their local marketplaces have prevented many small-scale fishermen from venturing to sea, even though fishing is necessary (Orlowski, A. 2020).
+The size of their vessels or the difficulties of conducting business in close quarters in their local marketplaces have prevented many small-scale fishers from venturing to sea, even though fishing is necessary (Orlowski, A. 2020).
 Fishing activity has dropped due to local markets, eateries, and lodging facilities purchasing less seafood.
 Retailers, Business has decreased for processors, carriers, financiers, and other players in the supply chain of small-scale fishing.
 Due to decreased fishing activity, access to ice, gasoline, bait, and fishing equipment has also been impeded (Ferrer et al., 2021).
 The primary problems experienced by fishers during lockdown periods were, The ban time, poor fishing rates, low revenue, a lack of alternative sources of income, low consumer demand, a weak value chain, a gradual increase in lockdown days, and a restriction on dadon (lease money), in short, are all factors that contribute to this situation.
 A few others also complained that there was not enough fishing equipment.

 The authors explored that distribute fish, fingerlings, feed, and other goods were transported by large and small pickup vehicles were reluctant, the fish sales issue needed to be improved in the supply chain.
 Sunny et al.,2021, conducted a different experiment and came to similar conclusions.
 Most backwards and forward participants in aquaculture value chains collaborate with farmers and take on most of the chain's risk.
 Borrowing money from banks is advantageous for rearward segment of the supply chain, which mainly comprises pharmaceutical, chemical industries and fish feed.
 Like backlinking, processing companies can readily get loans from the financial institutions and commercial banks, permitting the interested persons to spread significant danger.
 The COVID-19 epidemic caused all of these problems for Bangladeshi fish producers to worsen (M.M.
 Haque, 2020).